Top topics

 Homelessness

 The housing crisis is identified as a key contributor to Chelmsford’s continuing deficit, as it is for many councils.
-This year, the council expects to spend around £2.7 million more than last year on temporary accommodation.
+This year, the council expects to spend around £2.7 million more than it budgeted for last year on temporary accommodation.
 This figure is expected to increase next year, and providing emergency housing for almost 500 homeless households remains a critical cause of the unsustainable gap in council finances.
 District councils, like Chelmsford, which do not have their own stock of council houses and where private rents are high, are particularly exposed.
 This month, Chelmsford was listed as one of the most expensive British cities to rent in outside of London.

 Inflation